openstack/ironic/doc/source/dev/architecture.rst

-    This is deprecated as of Liberty release, and the parallel argument will be ignored starting in the Mitaka cycle, as such task would prevent all other periodic tasks from starting while it is is running.
+    This is deprecated as of Liberty release, and the parallel argument will be ignored starting in the Mitaka cycle, as such task would prevent all other periodic tasks from starting while it is running.

 .. note::
     By default periodic task names are derived from method names,